tvick90/counterbalance-public-api-docs/docs/Getting-Started.md

 ---

 ## Making Requests
-The API host is always `https://api.counterbalance.io/v1/`
+The API host is `https://api.counterbalance.io/v1/`

 > _**Note** The API is only available via HTTPS_